 Read More: Best Sci Fi Movies on Netflix

 6. Duck Butter (2018)

 An experimental romantic film, ‘Duck Butter’ is the story of two women who have decided to spice up their lives by going through all the nuances of a romantic relationship within the span of a single day.
 They want to execute this plan after having gone through several relationships which have ended on bitter notes for both of them.
-There is another interesting feature to their experiment – within the 24 hours that they plan to spend together, they are to have sex every hour.
+There is another interesting feature to their experiment – within the 24 hours they plan to spend together, they are to have sex every hour.

-8. Handsome Devil (2016)
+5. Handsome Devil (2016)

-In the midst of the profound and tragically dramatising films that deal with homosexuality, this one is a lighter drama with a heart-warming feeling that concludes with a happy ending and leaves the intimate sexual exploration aside.
-Ned, an outcasted bullied teenager, lives in a rugby-focused all boys boarding school and if that wasn’t already enough, his life only gets worse when he is obliged to share a room with Conor, the new rugby star.
+In the midst of the profound and tragically dramatizing films that deal with acceptance of one’s sexuality, this one is a lighter drama with a heart-warming feeling that concludes with a happy ending and leaves the intimate sexual exploration aside.
+It revolves around a social outcast teen named Ned who lives in a rugby-focused all-boys boarding school.
+If all the bullying wasn’t already enough, his life only gets worse when he is obliged to share a room with Conor, the new rugby star.

 Read More: Best Teen Movies on Netflix

-7. Ana e Vitória (2018)
+4. Ana e Vitória (2018)

 Read More: Funniest Movies on Netflix

-6. Elisa and Marcela (2019)
+3. Elisa and Marcela (2019)